Restaurant Marketing - 13 Most Practical Strategies for Restaurant Owners

 In the more direct and formal way of saying, don’t be too promotional.
 The content of your commercial post needs to be creative and somewhat entertaining.

-Beyond, having a marketing strategy on social media is not only about spreading your brand but it also about carving a space for your restaurant in the customers’ hearts by engaging them.
+Beyond, having a marketing strategy on social media is not only about spreading your brand but also about carving a space for your restaurant in the customers’ hearts by engaging them.

 To engage them, maybe you can ask them a question, take suggestions, seek opinions, interact with them and share their views and opinions with others.
 This could include liking their posts, replying, sharing and retweeting their replies and images, etc.

-On another hand, customer-generated content not only provide you with a stream of cool content, but they also allow you to create social proof for your restaurant—this, in turn, inspires trust and confidence.
+On another hand, customer-generated content not only provides you with a stream of cool content, but they also allow you to create social proof for your restaurant—this, in turn, inspires trust and confidence.
 Social media platforms should be every restaurant owner’s best friend.
 For example, having a sign in the front of the restaurant that reads, “Put a picture of your dish on Instagram with the #[restaurant’s name] and we’ll give you a free dessert from our Instagram menu!”, you’ll be able to drum up significant buzz this way.

 Handle communication crisis: